Alfresco/alfresco-build-tools/README.md

           password: ${{ secrets.QUAY_PASSWORD }}
 ```

+### nick-fields/retry

+[This action](https://github.com/nick-fields/retry) retries an Action step on failure or timeout.
+Useful for unstable commands or that relies on remote resources that can be flaky sometimes.

 ### styfle/cancel-workflow-action

 [This action](https://github.com/styfle/cancel-workflow-action) is a replacement for the Travis settings **Auto cancel branch builds** and **Auto cancel pull request builds**.